Google kubernetes a retrospective

 posted on 16 Jun 2024 under category infrastructure

-The Google Kubernetes Project—a Docker distribution engine—was born about 14 years ago.
-Today, it plays a major role in efficiently setting up and managing large virtual infrastructures, scaling applications, and supporting modern cloud-native development.
+The Google Kubernetes Project—a container orchestration platform—originated approximately 14 years ago.
+Today, it occupies a central position in the efficient provisioning and management of large-scale virtual infrastructures, application scaling, and modern cloud-native development paradigms.

-Kubernetes was designed from the ground up to implement the following features:
+Kubernetes was architected from inception to deliver the following capabilities:

 * Network abstraction / virtualization for Layer-3 (IP) and Layer-7 (Application)